Strike Price Startup: Everything You Need to Know

 When awarding options, there are two trains of thoughts.
 The first is options are applicable to every employee and that a higher value is made by making sure they all have an ownership stake in what they're trying to create.
 The second thought is that the incentive's value shouldn't be sharply diluted and that bigger returns get generated when the value is mainly focused on key employees.

 If you need help with strike price startup, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.